 Historically, the WindowsUpdate.log plain text file has been used to analyze the operation of the Windows Update agent and service.
 However, the Windows Update logs in Windows 10 (Windows Server 2016/2019) are saved in the Event Tracing for Windows file format (ETW), instead of the usual text file.
 With such an action, the Windows developers planned to increase the performance of the logging subsystem and reduce the space occupied by the text files on the disk.

 Thus, Windows Update events are no longer written in real time to the %windir%\WindowsUpdate.log file.
 Even though the file is still present in the root of the Windows folder, it only says that the ETW format is now used to collect WU logs.

 Please run the Get-WindowsUpdateLog PowerShell command to convert ETW traces into a readable WindowsUpdate.log.

 For more information, please visit http://go.microsoft.com/fwlink/?LinkId=518345

-- The data are converted into CSV (by default) or XML format
+- The data are converted into CSV (by default) or XML format;

-- The data from the file in an intermediate format will be converted and added to the log text file specified in the LogPath parameter (if the parameter is LogPath is not specified, WindowsUpdate.log is created on the desktop of the user running the command)
+- The data from the file in an intermediate format will be converted and added to the log text file specified in the LogPath parameter (if the parameter in LogPath is not specified, WindowsUpdate.log is created on the desktop of the user running the command)